 In this course we will analyze the paradigm of automatic object recognition from a Computer Vision and Machine Learning points of view.
-We will review past and recent challenges in object recognition, such as multi-modal, multi-part, multi-scale, multi-view, multi-class, multi-label, and large scale object recognition.
+We will review past and recent challenges in object recognition, such as multi-modal, multi-part, multi-scale, multi-view, multi-class, multi-label, and large scale object recognition, including recent deep learning architectures.
 We will also review current trends for a particular and complex kind of objects: people in visual data'.
 We will deal with the problem of human pose recovery and automatic behavior analysis, describing potential applications as well as future lines of research in the field.
 Mail:

 Person in charge